Tag: kidney disease webinar

 Sheralin shares how palliative care has helped her mother, who is living with dementia, and her family.

 Sometimes, reading about how palliative care can improve the quality of life of people living with serious illness may not be enough.
 Being able to listen to someone’s story can make all the difference.
 That’s why we’re excited to share a new series of videos from patients and caregivers who are now thriving, thanks to the support of their palliative care teams.
-Read and watch their stories below.
-Plus, stay tuned for two more stories next month.
+Read and watch their stories below, and then later hear from two other patients.

 … Read More